kevinkahn/softconsole/docs/classstruct.md

 ***missing***

 *  MonitorObj
+*  NodeName
+*  OnKey
 *  OnOff
 *  SceneProxy
-*  Screen

-##ScreenDesc: [HouseStatusScreenDesc, AlertsScreenDesc, TimeTempScreenDesc, WeatherScreenDesc, BaseKeyScreenDesc, ClockScreenDesc]
+##ScreenDesc: [HouseStatusScreenDesc, TimeTempScreenDesc, BaseKeyScreenDesc, WeatherScreenDesc, AlertsScreenDesc, ClockScreenDesc]

 	Basic information about a screen, subclassed by all other screens to handle this information